kads1024/kads1024/README.md

 ## 🤝 Let's Connect

-I'm open to conversations about gameplay, engine, tools, and backend roles — and I answer every message.
+I'm open to conversations about gameplay, engine, tools, and backend roles, and I answer every message.

 <div align="center">
   <a href="https://www.linkedin.com/in/ken-santos/">